apache/struts-site/source/announce.md

   Skip to: <a href="announce-2016.html">Announcements - 2016</a>
 </p>

+#### 09 August 2017 - S2-049 Security Bulletin update {#a20170809}

+This is an update of the recently announced Security Bulletin - [S2-049](/docs/s2-049.html).

+The bulletin was extended with an additional information when the potential vulnerability can be present in your application.
+Please re-read the mentioned bulletin and apply required actions if needed.

+Please report any problems back to the [Struts Security](mailto:security@struts.apache.org) mailing list.

 #### 07 July 2017 - Struts 2.3.33 General Availability {#a20170707}

 The Apache Struts group is pleased to announce that Struts 2.3.32 is available as a "General Availability"